by Rebecca Holland

 Solo travel is written about all the time.
 My friend Justin talked about it in a recent interview here, and there are dozens, probably hundreds, of blogs devoted specifically to female solo travel.
 I guess that’s why I’ve never written about it, even though a decent amount of my travel does happen alone.
-I never thought about it, but I was talking to my friend Brianna the other day and she brought it up.
+I never thought about it, but I was talking to a friend the other day and she brought it up.

 “You just randomly booked a flight to Jordan at the last minute and landed there late at night and didn’t think anything was weird about that?
 That’s not normal!
 Most people would not do that.
 You should write about it so more people do.”

 So, here we go.
 I guess it’s not normal, but for me it is, and for a lot of other women who travel too.
 What was funny about my friend’s comments is that she’s one of these women, and the first time I left the US it was with her.
 She helped me feel so much more comfortable about travel, getting around without Internet, and relying on strangers for advice.